 - A multivitamin daily, containing the antioxidant vitamins A, C, E, the B-complex vitamins, and trace minerals, such as magnesium, calcium, zinc, and selenium.
-Many multivitamins contain calcium and potassium, two minerals your doctor may want you to avoid in large quantitites if you are taking certain types of medications.
-Talk to your health care provider.
+Many multivitamins contain calcium and potassium, two minerals your doctor may want you to avoid in large quantities if you are taking certain types of medications.
+Talk to your provider.

-- If you use diuretics, your doctor may have you supplement with potassium aspartate (20 mg per day), since diuretics flush out potassium from the body and cause a deficiency.
-Do not take extra potassium without informing your doctor.
+- If you use diuretics, your doctor may have you take potassium aspartate (20 mg per day), since diuretics flush out potassium from the body and cause a deficiency.
+DO NOT take extra potassium without informing your doctor.
 Some diuretics do the opposite and cause potassium to accumulate in the body.

 Herbs are generally a safe way to strengthen and tone the body's systems although they can interact with many medications and have certain side effects.
-As with any therapy, you should work with your doctor to determine the best and safest herbal therapies for your case before starting any treatment, and always tell your health care provider about any herbs you may be taking.
-If you are pregnant or nursing, do not use herbs except under the supervision of a health care provider knowledgeable in herbal therapies.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your doctor to determine the best and safest herbal therapies for your case before starting treatment, and always tell your provider about any herbs you may be taking.
+If you are pregnant or nursing, do not use herbs except under the supervision of a provider knowledgeable in herbal therapies.
+Your doctor may need to strictly monitor your potassium levels if you take certain types of diuretics, and some herbs may be naturally high in potassium.
+You should not use herbal remedies without first consulting your physician.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Bilberry (Vaccinium myrtillus) standardized extract, 80 - 100 mg 3 times per day for antioxidant support.
-Do not use bilberry if you are on blood thinning medications.
+- Bilberry ( Vaccinium myrtillus ) standardized extract, for antioxidant support.
+DO NOT use bilberry if you are on blood-thinning medications.

-- Dandelion (Taraxacum officinale ), 4 - 10 g of dried leaf steeped in one cup hot water.
-Strain and cool.
-However, dandelion leaf is itself a diuretic so it should not be used while taking diuretic medications.
+- Dandelion ( Taraxacum officinale ).
+Dandelion leaf is itself a diuretic, so it should not be used while taking diuretic medications.
 Speak with your doctor.
-Do not use andelion if you have gall bladder disease, take blood thinning medications, or have allergies to many plants.
+DO NOT use dandelion if you have gall bladder disease, take blood-thinning medications, or have allergies to many plants.
 Dandelion can interact with many medications, including antibiotics and lithium.
-Talk to your health care provider.
+Talk to your provider.

-- Grape seed extract (Vitis vinifera), standardized extract, 360 mg 2 times daily, for antioxidant support.
+- Grape seed extract ( Vitis vinifera ), standardized extract, for antioxidant support.
 Evidence suggests that using grape seed extract may improve chronic venous insufficiency, which causes swelling when blood pools in the legs.
-Grape seed can interact with some medicines, including blood-thinning medications such as coumadin (Warfarin).
+Grape seed can interact with some medicines, including blood-thinning medications such as warfarin (Coumadin).

 - Dry skin brushing.
-Before bathing, briskly brush the entire skin surface with a rough washcloth, loofa, or soft brush.
+Before bathing, briskly brush the surface of the skin with a rough washcloth, loofa, or soft brush.
 Begin at your feet and work up.
 Always stroke in the direction of your heart.

 - Cold made with yarrow tea.

 - Contrast hydrotherapy involves alternating hot and cold applications.
 Alternate 3 minutes hot with 1 minute cold.
 Repeat 3 times to complete one set.
-Do 2 - 3 sets per day.
-Check with your health care provdier to make sure your heart is strong enough for this therapy.
+Do 2 to 3 sets per day for a short term only.
+Check with your provider to make sure your heart is strong enough for this therapy.